AudreyLau8/ASBME-breast-cancer-data-science-workshop/README.md

 USC email required to access Colab: https://colab.research.google.com/drive/1FA9fjAn-_xkMBt7eMzb9Fc47ilwoH_9F?usp=sharing

-1. Please click 'File'
-2. Make a copy of the notebook in your Google Drive
+1. Please navigate to the green button that says '<Code>'
+2. Download as ZIP
+3.
-3. Use this to run cells and take personal notes while following along during the workshop.
+4. Use this to run cells and take personal notes while following along during the workshop.